-Sweets or chocolates for special occasions, such as birthdays, are permitted to help celebrate the occasion.
 Multicultural food is encouraged during parties such as Christmas, Cultural Week and school meals.
 The use of sweets for rewards is not encouraged (except on special occasions).
-Instead, children are rewarded with stickers, certificates, praise, visits to other classes or the Head to celebrate their work, as well as phone calls home to parents.
+Instead, children are rewarded with stickers, certificates, praise as well as texts home to parents.
 During SATs week all year 6 pupils are offered free healthy breakfast.